Ukraine updates: Counteroffensive needs time, Zelenskyy says – DW – 05/11/2023

 "We will simply not stand by as Russia kills civilians," UK Defense Minister Ben Wallace told parliament.

-"Russia must recognise that its actions alone have led to such systems being provided to Ukraine."
+"Russia must recognize that its actions alone have led to such systems being provided to Ukraine."

 Storm Shadow is an air-launched missile with a range of more than 250 kilometers (155.34 miles), according to its manufacturer MBDA.
 It's designed for attacks against high value targets such as hardened bunkers and key infrastructure.